Our Club members are not the usual type of person that is found in a Computer Club.

 Club continues to meet 2nd, 3rd and 4th Tuesdays of each month.

-Our club monthly newsletter is now produced in PDF format and emailed to
+Our club monthly newsletter is now produced in PDF format and emailed to members.

-Later this year Widows 7 was loaded onto our "Vista" laptop.
+Late this year Widows 7 was loaded onto our "Vista" laptop.

 For demonstration purposes, programs will be loaded gradually as required.
+Our XP computer is still available as required for demonstrations.

 Many members acquired iPhones, iPads, Tablets plus the usual hand-me-down laptops from their children and grand-children.